Well, we took a train to Kensington

 The idea for this piece sparked in my mind after listening to these lyrics for probably the millionth time.
 “Day by Day” has been playing in my house since it was released seven years ago.
 I remember always loving the Neverland line, but I didn’t understand it when I was little.
 I do now, and this drawing came out of that.

 The tools I used were Copic markers and a minimal amount of colored pencils.
 I wanted to create a rich and almost magical background to allude to Neverland.
 I did this by layering and blending different greens and generously applying bright gold on top.
 Then I layered brightly colored pencils over that.
 I outlined the man with my Copic multi-liner pens, then filled him in with color.
 To give his skin more texture, I did faint cross-hatching with a light brown pencil.

 We can all resonate with the emotion and story this picture portrays.
 But if we follow Christ, we needn’t fear growing old or dying, because God’s grace saves us.
 We know that we will celebrate eternity with Him.

 Christine Eaton is a student attending Providence Christian College in Pasadena, California who loves stories and art.
 She can usually be found happily sipping tea, memorizing lines from the latest play she is in, caving in to her chocolate addiction, writing encouraging snail mail, or listening to music.
 Art is one of her largest passions, and her walls are covered in her sketches and paintings.
 She yearns to use her skills to glorify God by illustrating and writing her own children’s books that will teach children more about Jesus.

-Christine is excited to be a part of Story Embers and heading the art department.
-She enjoys meeting new people, so feel free to shoot her an email at firstname.lastname@example.org if you have questions about the art department or just want to make a friend.
+Christine is excited to be a part of Story Embers and heading the social media department.
+She enjoys meeting new people, so feel free to shoot her an email at firstname.lastname@example.org if you want to make a friend.